mojaloop/documentation/docs/technical/sdk-scheme-adapter/README.md

 ### 2. DFSP using their own Core Connector with SDK Scheme Adapter

-In this case the DFSP chooses to develop a customer Core Connector between their back-end and the Mojaloop SDK Scheme Adaptor.
+In this case the DFSP chooses to develop a custom Core Connector between their back-end and the Mojaloop SDK Scheme Adaptor.
 They are able to use the open source guidelines to develop the Core Connector .

 ![SDK-Scheme-Adapter Mode 2](./assets/SDKSchemeAdapterMode2.png)